How to make a collaborative artwork - 3 inspiring examples from Painting Around is Fun!

 Quick Takeaway

 Curious about how to make a collaborative artwork?
-In this post, you’ll discover three inspiring examples that show how groups of all ages and abilities can create together.
-I’ve facilitated over 60 community and school-based collaborative art projects with more than 2,000 participants, using my simple Pattern Play Collaborative Art framework — and I want to help you do the same with my helpful digital resources.
+In this post, you’ll discover three real examples that show how groups of different ages and abilities can create together using my simple Pattern Play Collaborative Art framework.

 how to make a collaborative artwork example painted by children